Book 2

 Pavements Read More »

-Joint in Concrete
+Joints in Concrete

 A number of factors must be considered when planning where to place joints in a slab, such as the size of the slab, the location of rigid objects, and the slab thickness.
 You must also decide if the joints will be made as the concrete is placed or cut after the concrete has cured.
 In

-Joint in Concrete Read More »
+Joints in Concrete Read More »

 Steps